seanstar12/ember-es-adapter/README.md

 An adapter written for Elasticsearch and EmberJS.

+#### Demo
+[S3 Blog](http://ember-s3-blog-prod.s3-website-us-east-1.amazonaws.com/), this shows just the basics.
+I'm still working on getting the ember repo into a stable (credential-free) state.

 #### TODO
  - [ ] Add all functionality to the Adapter
  - [ ] Blueprints